timofei-iatsenko/keycloakify-emails/README.md

       <Container style={container}>
         <Section style={box}>
           <Text style={paragraph}>
             Someone has created a {exp("realmName")} account with this email address.
 If this was you, click the link below to verify your email address
           </Text>
           <Text style={paragraph}>
             <a href={exp("link")}>Link to e-mail address verification</a>
           </Text>
           <Text style={paragraph}>
-            This link will expire within {exp("linkExpirationFormatter(linkExpiration)")}.
+            This link will expire within{" "}
+            {exp("linkExpirationFormatter(linkExpiration)")}.
           </Text>
           <Text style={paragraph}>
             If you didn't create this account, just ignore this message.